Please review this explanation on the purpose for this section before reading the information here.

 DNA and Archaeological evidence

 Science is getting pretty good at DNA mapping a population and determining where they came from, how different populations mixed together and such.
 Native Americans can trace their DNA back to Asians who traveled across the Bering Strait through Alaska and down across the North and South America, not earlier than 15,000 BC.
 Their languages can be traced in the same way.
-The BOM seems to suggests a first group of Israelites (Jaredites) came circa 2,000 BC to an unoccupied land, rose to a huge civilization, and then died out within about 1500 years.
-The second group, Lehites, came in 600 BC separated into two groups Nephites and Lamanites grew to huge civilizations.
-The Nephites were killed off in 400 AD, while the Lamanites lived on, with the BOM suggesting they are the Native Americans existing in North and South America when European settlers came to colonize America.
-Israelite DNA, language, and culture should be evident in the archaeological record with traces found in the modern world.
+The BOM seems to suggest a first group of Israelites (Jaredites) came circa 2,000 BC to an unoccupied land, rose to a huge civilization, and then died out within about 1500 years.
+The second group, Lehites, came in 600 BC and separated into two groups Nephites and Lamanites that grew to huge civilizations.
+The Nephites were killed off about 400 AD, while the Lamanites lived on, with the BOM suggesting their ancestors were the Native Americans existing in North and South America when European settlers came to colonize America.
+If that were true, Israelite DNA, language, and culture would be evident in the archaeological record.
 Yet it is missing.

-It’s unlikely that Nephi would have known a Reformed Egyptian writing system and even more unlikely that he would have opted for that over Hebrew, but not impossible.
+It’s unlikely that Nephi would have known a Reformed Egyptian writing system and even more unlikely that he would have opted for that over Hebrew but not impossible.
 Moroni says they used Reformed Egyptian instead of Hebrew because it was a more efficient and concise writing system, and they needed to conserve space on the plates.
 Hebrew would have been both easier to write and more concise.
-Before the Rosetta Stone translation, it was widely assumed that Egyptian writing was more efficient.
-This all fits together when you combine the GAEL project where Joseph extrapolated long sentences out of one Egyptian hieroglyphic.

 Huge battles with no remains

 Both the Jaredites and the Nephites had huge battle scenes with unprecedented number of deaths, at the same location, the Hill Cumorah.
 The Jaredite final battle had nearly two million deaths.
 The final battle of the Nephites, the Nephites lost over 200,000.
 In both battles, steel swords and armor were used.
 Bones, swords, and other archeological evidence should have been found.
-Both these battles would rank at the top of human history for most deaths at a battle scene, with the Jaredite final battle likely ranking as the bloodiest battle in human history.
-On this B.H.
-Roberts, the apostle who analyzed the Book of Mormon from an intellectual perspective and came away very troubled, wrote:
+Both these battles would rank at the top of human history for most deaths at a battle scene, with the Jaredite final battle ranking as the bloodiest battle in human history.

 Lack of Jesus Christ Myths